 Differential Flame Graphs combine two flame graphs to highlight the differences between them.
 They allow you to easily spot performance regressions and improvements and gain invaluable insights into your software's performance.

-Below you can find an example of normal and differential flame graphs following a change in a codebase.
+Below you can find an example of normal and differential flame graphs following

-At a glance, we can understand where the code has become slower.
-Here it is the parse_issue_fixed
+a change in a codebase.
+At a glance, we can understand where the code has become

-has the brightest red color.
+function as it has the brightest red

 Let's explore how to read flame graphs and how CodSpeed automates flame graph generation in your CI pipeline.